 How Much Electricity Does A Hot Tub Use?

-To run a hot tub, you must keep the water warm, the pumps circulating, and the lights on.
-Though modern hot tub manufacturers have begun using high-tech equipment with better energy efficiency to cut costs, running a hot tub can still add a considerable amount of money to your electric bill per month.
+Though modern hot tub manufacturers have begun using high-tech equipment with better energy efficiency to cut costs, running a hot tub can still add a considerable amount of money to your electric bill.

-We want you to feel at peace with your hot tub purchase, which is exactly why we wanted to break down what you might expect from your monthly energy bill once you have your hot tub in place.
+We want you to feel at peace with your hot tub purchase, which is exactly why we've broken down what you might expect from your monthly energy bill once your hot tub is in place.

 Electricity Costs Per Month